 My fascination with claymation can most probably be traced back to the mid-Eighties when I had somewhat of an obsession with (now) cult British TV programme The Trap Door.
 Over 30-years later, animation, and in particular stop-motion, still amazes me and I love when filmmakers do something new and inventive with the technique.
 One such director recently blowing my mind is NFTS graduate Sam Gainsborough, with his film Facing It.
 I’d been lucky enough to see a version of the short when it was a still a work-in-progress and it was clear this was something special.
-A mixed-media stop-motion/live-action hybrid looking at how relationships mould us as a person, it’s one of the most exciting shorts I’ve seen on the festival circuit in recent times.
+A mixed-media stop-motion/live-action hybrid looking at how relationships mould us as people, it’s one of the most exciting shorts I’ve seen on the festival circuit in recent times.
 Sam joins us to discuss the incredible craft involved in creating his short and what he intends to do with this inventive technique next.

 Though the distinct aesthetic of Facing It is sure to be the main focus for all that watch it, it’s a film that revolves around a hugely relatable storyline, what can you tell us about how that narrative originated and what do you hope someone takes away from a viewing of the film?

 I wanted to make a film about how a relationship can affect the way we live our lives.
 Facing It explores the character’s relationship with his parents but it could be about friends, lovers, anyone really.
 I just wanted to make a film that inspired people to think and to ask themselves whether they’re living the way they want to.
 When Louisa Wood, my writer, and I started working on the script the first thing we wrote on the page was “repression will destroy you”, identifying that we wanted a main character who would be seen to bottle up their emotions rather than living true to themselves.
 We wanted to make a film that celebrates everyone’s flaws and internal struggle, no one’s perfect after all.